TejaRaghuveer/UVM-GPU-shader-verification-/README.md

 [![Lint](https://img.shields.io/badge/lint-verible-blue)](https://github.com/TejaRaghuveer/UVM-GPU-shader-verification-/actions/workflows/ci.yml)
 [![Coverage](https://img.shields.io/badge/coverage-html%20report-blue)](./scripts/coverage_report.ps1)

-### Highlights
+## Highlights
-- UVM agent/env architecture, scoreboard + golden model, and functional coverage.
+- UVM agent/env architecture, scoreboard + golden model, and functional coverage
-- Directed and constrained‑random sequences for scalar and vector ops.
+- Directed and constrained‑random sequences for scalar and vector ops
-- Ready/valid SV interfaces wired to a synthesizable shader-core DUT.
+- Ready/valid SV interfaces wired to a synthesizable shader-core DUT
-- Debug hooks (+GPU_DBG) and optional wave dumps (+VCD) for fast triage.
+- Debug hooks (+GPU_DBG) and optional wave dumps (+VCD) for fast triage
-- Portable run scripts (Questa, VCS, Xcelium) and GitHub Actions CI with artifacts.
+- Portable run scripts (Questa, VCS, Xcelium) and GitHub Actions CI with artifacts

 ## Project Overview
 Modern experiences—from smooth mobile graphics to reliable AI vision—depend on tiny math engines called shader cores.
 When these cores get a calculation wrong, people notice: a flickering pixel, a banded shadow, a misclassified object.
 The real-world problem is trust: users expect what they see (or what a model predicts) to be correct every time.
 That trust is earned through verification.